 Each school and each program within the school has a different student expense budget.
-This will depend upon the tuition, course length, books, fees, supplies, etc. To illustrate how student budgets are determined, refer to the following sample chart provided by the California Student Aid Commission for 2013-2014 award year using an adequate standard of living for various conditions.
+This will depend upon the tuition, course length, books, fees, supplies, etc. To illustrate how student budgets are determined, refer to the following sample chart from Student Aid Commission for 2013-2014 award year using an adequate standard of living for various conditions.
 Actual tuition, books, fees, and supplies for a program in which the student enrolls can be obtained from the school's Financial Aid Office.

 Sample Student Expense Budget Based on 6 months/26 weeks of instructional time

-Student Expense Budgets Student Expense Budgets (With Parents) (Without Parent or Off Camp
+Student Expense Budgets (With Parents) Student Expense Budgets (Without Parent or Off Campus)

 Room & Board \$3,012 \$7,512

 Personal Expenses \$2,064 \$1,896

 Transportation \$786 \$882